 In my experience, the smaller the business the more likely vendor payments deviate from the formal cash disbursements process.
 Often it becomes a day-to-day payment process.
 Management of the entire company is also responsible to do the work (production) too.
 This necessitates preparation of cash disbursements daily.
 This is OK, but inefficient due to the nature of resources (time) expended.
 My suggestion is to monitor the bank balance carefully.
 When time allows, reconcile the respective vendors and place bills in order of due dates.
 This greatly reinforces the need to attend to the oldest bills first and minimize giving preference to certain vendors over others.

 Other situations require a large cash disbursements run due to a sudden influx of money.
 This is common in the construction industry.
 Here the contractor receives a draw and suddenly is flush with cash.
 It is tempting to pay all the bills.
 However, I caution you and management about this urge.
 You have to plan out the money to ensure there is adequate cash available to address a multitude of possible scenarios that exist in this industry.
-So only pay those bills necessary to safely operate until the next construction draw.
+Only pay those bills necessary to safely operate until the next construction draw.

 Sometimes a sudden surprise obligation pops up.
 A good example is a performance bond or deposit requirement.
 This may require more cash than planned and so it is always a good idea to have some reserves (gross working capital) available.